"What is Radiation Design?" -I hear you ask?

 This is when one core contaminates another.

 Let's say the blue core is a super jump.
 Moving outward we choose to make it skill based.
 I'll continue to rip off Mario so, let's just say it's the triple jump.
 We dicide how it works and how to teach this new mechanic to the player.
-This will allow you to gain mega height.

-So, by cross contaminating the radiations we could come up with a sequence to defeat the giant freak of nature who wants to squish our hero.
+By cross contaminating the radiations we could come up with a sequence to defeat the giant freak of nature who wants to squish our hero.

 Radiation design applied